robosense2025/track2/README.md

 conda install habitat-sim=0.3.1 withbullet -c conda-forge -c aihabitat
 ```

-Then, assuming you have [this repositories](https://github.com/Zeying-Gong/habitat-lab) cloned (forked from Habitat 3.0), install necessary dependencies of Habitat.
+Then, assuming you have [this repository](https://github.com/Zeying-Gong/habitat-lab) cloned (forked from Habitat 3.0), install the necessary dependencies of Habitat.
 ```
 git clone --recurse-submodules https://github.com/robosense2025/track2.git # to download the submodule cd Falcon